Youstart-Labs/SummerTraining2018/00_WEB_BASICS/2_JS_BASICS/README.md

 ### E-Shoppie

 This task will only change product list page in your project.
-Aim of task is to make a user interface in which you can upload more such products in your ecommerce page.
+Aim of task is to make a user interface through which you can upload more such products in your ecommerce page.
 We will try to make only few things dynamic `product picture`, `product name`, `brand`, `price`.

 #### Steps to follow :